GoblinForge/MythicKey/README.md

 ![MythicKey Logo](https://github.com/2Luna/MythicKey/blob/main/logo-icon.png?raw=true)

 **MythicKey** is a World of Warcraft addon designed to enhance the **Mythic+ dungeon experience**.
 The addon focuses on automating key mechanics and improving dungeon coordination through optimized features.
-Future expansions will include integration with **GobLib**, providing advanced API functionalities such as the **Mythic+ Key Announcer**.
+It now includes a built-in **Mythic+ Key Announcer** that can be toggled on or off.

 ## Features